odoe/presentations/2018-UC/jsapi-best-practices/slides/index.md

 ```

 - Convenience Strings
-- Could be more explicit in production apps
+- Be more explicit in production apps

 ---
 <!-- .slide: data-background="./images/demo.png" -->